 Lake Garda, Italy

-Lake Garda is Travelling with our Kids pick for a family friendly destination.
+Lake Garda is a top pick for a family-friendly destination.

-Just a few family friendly things to do in Lake Garda are heading to one of the Theme Parks like Gardaland.
+Just a few family-friendly things to do in Lake Garda are heading to one of the Theme Parks like Gardaland.
 They are within a 10 min drive of Peschiera del Garda.
-Not only will the kids enjoy it, the big kids will too!
+Not only will the kids enjoy it, but the big kids will too!

-For the animal lovers you could visit Parco Natura which has a safari drive around and the fauna park where you can explore on foot.
+For animal lovers, you could visit Parco Natura which has a safari drive around, and the fauna park where you can explore on foot.
 If you wished to visit Verona, then it is only 20 mins by train from Peschiera del Garda.
-It is a great day out, exploring the streets, enjoying the Italian cuisine and learning about the history of the city.
+It is a great day out, exploring the streets, enjoying Italian cuisine, and learning about the history of the city.

-Not only are there many family friendly places to visit while at Lake Garda, but the locals were so friendly and were very helpful whenever we needed help.
+Not only are there many family-friendly places to visit while at Lake Garda, but the locals were so friendly and helpful whenever we needed help.
 The restaurants were also great for kids, especially our boys who are gluten and milk free.

 We would highly recommend Lake Garda to families who love to explore but also to the ones who want to just sit back and relax.
 Whatever you love doing while on holiday, Lake Garda is the destination for you.

 Ireland is a fantastic country to visit with family.
-Famous for its stunning green scenery and friendly attitude towards visitors, the country is safe, beautiful and rich of cultural traditions that are sure to capture the imagination of adults and children alike.
+Famous for its stunning green scenery and friendly attitude towards visitors, the country is safe, beautiful, and rich in cultural traditions that are sure to capture the imagination of adults and children alike.

 People come to Ireland for many reasons, ranging from nature to cultural attractions.